-Where the perfect hummus is silky smooth and creamy, msabbaha is its more rustic cousin.
+Where the perfect hummus is silky smooth and creamy, musabaha (or masabacha) is its more rustic cousin.
 The ingredients are more or less the same, yet the end result is completely different.
-Msabbaha, best described as warm chickpeas in tahini sauce, firmly proves that cooking isn’t all about ingredients.
+Musabaha, best described as warm chickpeas in tahini sauce, firmly proves that cooking isn’t all about ingredients.
 The method matters, too.

-If you like hummus, msabbaha is surely for you.
-Also known as mashawsha or masabacha – depending on where in the Middle East you happen to be – this dish is loved by millions.
+If you like hummus, musabaha is surely for you.
+Also known as msabaha, mashawsha or masabacha – depending on where in the Middle East you happen to be – this dish is loved by millions.

 It’s most commonly eaten for breakfast.
 I can hardly think of a more warming and nutritious start to the day!

-What is the difference between hummus and msabbaha?
+What is the difference between hummus and musabaha?

-The biggest difference between hummus and msabbaha is the texture.
-While hummus is completely puréed and smooth, msabbaha is decisively chunky.
+The biggest difference between hummus and musabaha is the texture.
+While hummus is completely puréed and smooth, musabaha is decisively chunky.

 Just how chunky depends on the cook.
 Some like it fairly mashed, others keep most of the chickpeas whole.